 A tightening of the scar tissue (also called a capsule) that normally forms around the breast implant during the healing process after surgery.
 In some women, the scar tissue (capsule) squeezes the implant.
 When this occurs, it is called capsular contracture.
 This results in firmness or hardening of the breast and is a risk for implant rupture.
 Capsular contracture is classified by Baker Grades.
-Capsular Contracture Baker Grades III or IV are the most severe.
+Capsular contracture Baker Grades III and IV are the most severe.
 Baker Grade III often results in the need for additional surgery (reoperation) because of possibly abnormal appearance.
 Baker Grade IV usually results in the need for additional surgery (reoperation) because of pain and unacceptable appearance.
 Capsular contracture Baker Grade II may also result in the need for surgery.
-Each grade is described below.1 implant and is contraindicated.
+Each grade is described below.16

-- Baker Grade I Normally soft and natural appearance - Baker Grade II A little firm, but breast looks normal - Baker Grade III More firm than normal, and looks abnormal (change in shape) - Baker Grade IV Hard, obvious distortion, and tenderness with pain
+• Baker Grade I: Normally soft and natural appearance

+- Baker Grade II: A little firm, but breast looks normal

+- Baker Grade III: More firm than normal, (change in shape)

+- Baker Grade IV: Hard, obvious

+- and may look abnormal

+- distortion, and tenderness with pain